Don’t you ever just wish there was one lease that accommodated all rentals everywhere? Same.

 But, generic lease templates on the internet are not one of them.

 Generic lease forms are just that—generic.
 It’s likely they don’t accommodate each and every state law.
-And while it may be free now, you’ll pay for it later on if you get yourself into an eviction situation.
+And while it may be free now, you’ll pay for it later on if you have an eviction situation.

 What are state-specific leases?